 The Nobel Prize in Literature 1919

-Prize motivation: "in special appreciation of his epic, Olympian Spring"
+The Nobel Prize in Literature 1919 was awarded to Carl Spitteler "in special appreciation of his epic, Olympian Spring".